SilasCundiff/Portfolio/README.md

 Dependencies included, not all will be used until project reaches near completion.

 - The website consists of 4 "pages".
-- Each page has a theme coresponding to one of the four seasons.
+- Each page has a theme corresponding to one of the four seasons.
 - All 4 pages are technically on a single webpage.
 - The website scrolls horizontally.
 - Load times should be kept to a minimal and animations should not interfere with functionality.